-Rhône (Red) Montreux (Blue) Simplon (Green) Savoie (Yellow) ------------- ----------------- ----------------- -----------------
+Rhône (Red) Montreux (Blue Simplon (Green) Savoie (Yellow) ---------------------------- ---------------------------------

-The choice of terminology reflects the school's aspiration for students to understand their host country, local language and traditions thoroughly.
-Lac Léman is an important geographical feature of the region.
 Our House teams are named after the famous steamboats that cruise the lake.
-Students and staff are allocated to a team when they first join.
+Students and staff are allocated to a House when they first join.
 We ensure that siblings belong to the same House and that there is a balanced number of team members in each House across the school.

-Community, relationships, collaboration, and collegiality are valued and nurtured within the school, as is the introduction of friendly in-school competition.
+Community, relationships, collaboration, and collegiality are valued and nurtured within the school, as is the introduction of friendly in-school competition, through a variety of events.
 Our House system supports these goals and enables the students and staff to regroup in a smaller community within the school.
 With this comes an additional sense of belonging, team spirit and camaraderie.
-At various times during the year within and across the school's sections, events and competitions are scheduled, providing tangible ways to develop this sense of belonging.

 The House system also represents an additional dimension to our pastoral support programme.
 Each week students can gain House points or Epraise points, linked to effort and attainment, and in recognition of upholding our Code of Conduct.
 This provides students with positive feedback and reinforcement of their behaviour choices and enables them to collect points for their team.
-Each week the points are totalled and celebrated and accumulated throughout the year.
 At the end of the academic year, the team with the most points in the Primary School enjoys an event off-site, which typically includes a trip on one of the steamboats on the lake.